marieDv/DAT504/README.md

 # DAT504
-This repository is dedicated to homework and excercises regarding the course DAT504
+This repository is dedicated to homework and excercises from the module DAT504
 ## author
 Marie Dvorzak